iterative/dvc.org/content/docs/start/model-management/model-registry.md

 manage their lifecycle, and download them with only a token.
 You can find out more about it [here](/doc/studio).

-From the dashboard we will have an overview of all models, latest model versions as well stages each of the model versions is assigned to.
+From the Models tab we will have an overview of all models, latest model versions as well stages each of the model versions is assigned to.
 We can get more details for each model by clicking on the model name.